Azure/PSRule.Rules.Azure/docs/en/rules/Azure.ContainerApp.Storage.md

 Some considerations when using container file system storage:

-- The data doesn’t persist when that container no longer exists, and it can be difficult to get the data out of the container if another process needs it.
+- The data doesn't persist when that container no longer exists, and it can be difficult to get the data out of the container if another process needs it.
 - There are no capacity guarantees.
 The available storage depends on the amount of disk space available in the container.

 Usage examples for this can be a stateless web API or a single page application (that just calls APIs).